woodroww/interpreter/README.md

  we have three types of statements in Monkey: let statements, return statements and expression statements. block???

+I have not used any global true or false boolean objects.

 /*
 pub struct Lexer<'a> {